 And indeed, the Speak 710 successfully isolated background noises and some sound distortions.
-The DSP is quite sensitive, as it distinguishes human speech from other noises fairly well.
+The DSP is quite sensitive, distinguishing human speech from other noises fairly well.

 The Speak 710’s third advanced audio-related component is the omnidirectional microphone. ‘ ‘Omnidirectional means the microphone has a 360° voice pick-up system.
 It can detect and pick up speech from all sides.

 Of course, such a feature is invaluable in conference room environments.

 Also, the Speak 710 performed flawlessly when used for music as well.
-The sound was crisp and the light bass contributed to an even more immersive experience.
+The crisp sound and the light bass contributed to an even more immersive experience.

 The Speak 710 has a built-in rechargeable battery.
 The battery lasts for a total of 15, regardless of using the Speak 710, mostly for music or calls.
 This is superior in comparison with many products by other brands.

-To charge the battery, users simply must plug the USB cable into a nearby device.
-This can be a laptop, or – a power bank.
+Users must plug the USB cable into a nearby device to charge the battery.
+This can be a laptop or – a power bank.

-The Speak 710’s battery takes 3 hours to fully charge.
+The Speak 710’s battery takes 3 hours to charge fully.
 This is one more hour than the smaller Speak 510, which only charges 2 hours.
-However, given that the Speak 710 is almost as twice as big, this does make sense.
+However, given that the Speak 710 is almost twice as big, this makes sense.

-Actually, 3 hours is pretty for charging time.
-In comparison, other similar products may take up to 6.
-This is so much time, it even gets a little bit impractical.
+Three hours is pretty low for charging time.
+In comparison, other similar products may take up to 6, which gets slightly impractical at this point.

 Warranty & Security

-As with most Jabra products, the Speak 510 comes with a 2-year warranty from the date the product was purchased (only applies to authorized resellers).
+As with most Jabra products, the Speak 510 has a 2-year warranty from when the product was purchased (only applies to authorized resellers).

-Also, keep in mind that Jabra maintains a very high level of online support.
+Also, remember that Jabra maintains a very high level of online support.

 Also, the Speak 710 has a Kensington Lock adaptor.
 Users owning Kensington Locks can be further reassured in their investment.

 The Speak 710 is the ideal portable assistant.
 It is not the most compact one, but it compensates for its ability to ‘power’ a meeting with up to 6 people.
-With this in mind, it actually does seem quite compact now.
+With this in mind, it does seem quite compact now.